 - Pension Credit

-If you are not receiving one of these benefits but are on a low income and self-isolation will cause you hardship you may still be entitled under a special discretionary scheme, however you must be able to evidence that you will face severe demonstrable financial hardship, as a direct result of not being able to work from home whilst self-isolating; and
+You are not receiving one of these benefits but are on a low income and self-isolation will cause you hardship you may still be entitled under a special discretionary scheme, however you must be able to evidence that you will face severe demonstrable financial hardship, as a direct result of not being able to work whilst self-isolating; and

 - You are not a university or higher education student